Masters Tournament Par 3 Contest

-The Masters Tournament Par 3 Contest is a golf competition that precedes the Masters Tournament at Augusta National Golf Club in Augusta, Georgia.
+The Masters Tournament Par 3 Contest is a semi-social golf competition that precedes the Masters Tournament at Augusta National Golf Club in Augusta, Georgia.
 The first Par 3 Contest was held before the 1960 tournament, and was won by three-time Masters champion Sam Snead.
 The contest takes place in a single round on a nine-hole, par-27 course in the northeast corner of the club's grounds, designed in 1958 by George Cobb and club founder Clifford Roberts.

-Traditionally, the contest participants have invited family members to caddie for them, sometimes allowing them to play shots on their behalf.
-Through the 2019 contest, 115 holes in one have been recorded, including nine in the 2016 event.
+Traditionally, the participants have invited family members to caddie for them, sometimes allowing them to play shots on their behalf.
+Through the 2026 contest, 119 holes in one have been recorded, including nine in the 2016 event.

 Snead became the contest's first multiple winner in 1974, fourteen years after his first.
 The most recent is Tom Watson, who won his second Par 3 Contest in 2018, 36 years after his first in 1982.
 Pádraig Harrington is the only one with three wins; he won his first pair in consecutive years (2003, 2004), as did Sandy Lyle (1997, 1998).
 Seven players have multiple wins; the other three are Isao Aoki, Jay Haas, and David Toms.